artefactual/atom-docs/user-manual/administer/edit-permissions.rst

 6. A user's :term:`access privileges <access privilege>` can also be edited according to a specific *archival description* or *archival institution*.
-To do this, click on either the "Permissions by archival description" or "Permisisons by archival institution" :term:`information area` to access the :term:`fields <field>` under them.
+To do this, click on either the "Permissions by archival description" or "Permissions by archival institution" :term:`information area` to access the :term:`fields <field>` under them.
 7. To specify a user's access privileges for one or more specific :term:`archival descriptions <archival description>`, click on